dlsc-software-consulting-gmbh/jfxcentral-data/realworld/binjr/readme.md

 setup nor maintenance to speak of.

 > _binjr_ is developed and released as Free and Open Source Software, under the [Apache License version 2.0](https://github.com/binjr/binjr/blob/master/LICENSE.md).
-> You can find all related source code and issue tracker at [https://github.com/binjr/binjr](https://github.com/binjr/binjr)
+> You can find all the source code and the issue tracker at [https://github.com/binjr/binjr](https://github.com/binjr/binjr)
 > More information, user guide and download links are available at [https://binjr.eu](https://binjr.eu)